zapier/zapier-platform-cli/README.md

 ### App Definition

-The core definition of your `App` is will look something like this, and is what your `index.js` should provide as the _only_ export:
+The core definition of your `App` will look something like this, and is what your `index.js` should provide as the _only_ export:

 ```javascript
 const App = {